 Content

-From a chemical perspective, sulfates are surfactants.
-Their job is to reduce the level of surface tension between your shampoo and your skin, allowing the active ingredients in the shampoo to do a more effective job of cleaning dirt, oil and dead skin from your scalp and hair.
+Sulfates are surfactants — chemicals that reduce the level of surface tension between shampoo and your skin, so that the shampoo can do a more effective job of cleaning dirt, oil, and dead skin from your scalp and hair — all things that need to be removed regularly for the health of your hair.

 There have also been rumors over the years that sulfates (including sodium lauryl sulfate, the most common sulfate in hair products) can potentially cause cancer.